 The more people you know and build trust with across the company, the easier it will be to partner with them on projects and get things done efficiently.
 Make sure your team is setting aside time and opportunity for networking outside of your group.

 How is this done?
-Here something that has worked for me over the years: Network virtually by inviting someone to a coffee chat and then sending them a coffee gift card beforehand.
+Here is something that has worked for me over the years: Network virtually by inviting someone to a coffee chat and then sending them a coffee gift card beforehand.
+You might invite a team leader from another group to join your weekly meeting.
 Join a mentorship program as a mentee or mentor.
 Start shared chat channels for common interests like cute pet pics or sharing vacation photos.
 What’s important is to add names and faces that are familiar, friendly, and knowledgeable.

 For maximum productivity, keep the team motivated and inspired